scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

-this method, it will be necessary to iterate through all positions that are `empty?` on the board object, make a mark using *other player's* mark (the one that's the opposite of `@mark`), and shovel into an array the a new node representing the mark made.
+this method, it will be necessary to iterate through all positions that are `empty?` on the board object, make a mark using *other player's* mark (the one that's the opposite of `@mark`), and shovel into an array a new node representing the mark made.
 Return this array.
 It is essential that you pass in the position that you marked as `prev_move_pos` for reasons that will make sense when we use it later.